-Dental disease is the most common chronic childhood disease; more frequent than hay fever and the common cold.
+Dental disease is the most common chronic childhood disease, more frequent than hay fever and the common cold.
 In Humboldt County, one in four incoming kindergarteners have untreated tooth decay.
 Poor oral health can affect one’s ability to speak, chew, smile and concentrate.
-It can also lead to pain and infection.
-Children with dental pain may have difficulty in school and are often absent causing schools to lose attendance funding, according to the American Journal for Public Health.
-Access to treatment can be costly and difficult to find.
+If left untreated, it can also lead to pain and infection.

 According to the California Department of Public Health, oral health is an essential part of overall health throughout life.
 Oral health refers to more than just healthy teeth.
-Oral health refers to the health of the entire mouth.
+It includes the health of the entire mouth.
 Good oral health means being free of:

 How to prevent tooth decay

-Thanks to a grant funded by the Research and Prevention Tobacco Tax Act of 2016 (Proposition 56), DHHS oral health staff are working in geographic regions with the highest rates of untreated tooth decay based on Kindergarten Oral Health Assessment data.
-The program focuses on providing prevention education and resources to families of children between the ages of 0 and 5 year olds.
-Services are also provided at elementary schools.
-Some services include dental screenings, cleanings, fluoride varnish and sealants for students.
-The program also provides support for children to receive restorative services, such as fillings, so all have healthy smiles.
+Thanks to a grant funded by the Research and Prevention Tobacco Tax Act of 2016 (Proposition 56), DHHS’s oral health staff are working in geographic regions with the highest rates of untreated tooth decay based on Kindergarten Oral Health Assessment data.
+The Smile Humboldt Family program provides care coordination, preventative education and resources to individuals and families.
+The program works with dental professionals to provide school-based services include dental screenings, cleanings, fluoride varnish and sealants for students in locations with the highest rates of decay.
+The program also provides care coordination support to individuals and families who request assistance with obtaining dental care coordination and supplies.